-Powers Pond offers excellent fishing for stocked rainbow trout during the prime seasons and also has a self-sustaining population of warm water fish species, including largemouth bass and bluegill.
+Powers Pond in Coos County offers excellent fishing for stocked rainbow trout during the prime seasons and also has a self-sustaining population of warm-water fish species, including largemouth bass and bluegill.

-Unlike trout, bass and other warm water species will start biting best as the water begins to warm.
-These fish are active throughout the summer months and into the early part of fall but get harder to catch when the water temperature drops.
+Unlike trout, bass and other warm-water species will start biting best as the water begins to warm.
+These fish are active throughout the summer and early fall but get harder to catch when the water temperature drops.

 Powers Pond is known to have good a bluegill population, and these sunfish are easy for beginners to catch.
 They will readily bite a piece of worm, mealworm or cricket suspended below a bobber when the water is fairly warm.